');

 About Rock Hill, NY

-Rock Hill is a small community in New York with a population of 2,530 residents.
-The median household income is $105,750 per year, which is above the national average.
-The median age in Rock Hill is 51.5 years.
+Rock Hill is a small town located in New York with a population of 2,530 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $105,750 per year, which is 41% above the national median of $75,149.
+The median age of 51.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Rock Hill, NY